Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Listings Management and CRM – to provide tailored solutions for database and CRM needs to enable easy management of client relationships with sellers, buyers, landlords, tenants, investors, etc.

-• Financial Accounting software - to manage the financial affairs irrespective of the industry of end users.
+• Financial Accounting software – to manage financial affairs irrespective of the industry of end users.

-• Rentals Management software - to manage all the requirements of the rentals operations of the client covering tenant, landlord, and property management including banking data imports and automated payments processing together with comprehensive reporting thereon.
+• Rentals Management software – to manage all the requirements of the rentals operations of the client, covering tenant, landlord, and property management, including banking data imports and automated payment processing, together with comprehensive reporting thereof.

-• Domain and Email Services - to provide domain name registration/renewal services and email services coupled to domains.
+• Domain and Email Services – to provide domain name registration/renewal services and email services coupled with domains.

 • Bespoke Software Development – to design and develop customised web-based applications.